MSc Policy ResearchFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Potential employers include local or central government departments, national or international non-governmental organisations, or international institutions such as the European Union.
+Potential employers include local or central government departments, voluntary or charitable organisations, national or international non-governmental organisations, or global institutions such as the United Nations.

 Alternatively, our MSc provides students with the core training to further their career in academic research with a PhD in Social Policy.